The City of Albany’s Sidewalk Repair Policy was adopted by City Council in June 2016 (Ordinance 2016-03).

 Sidewalks are the foundation of an effective pedestrian network.
 They are critical links in the transportation network providing a range of users access to commercial districts, schools, businesses, government offices, and recreation areas.
 As a property owner within City of Albany, you are responsible for maintaining in good condition the curb and sidewalk that borders your property.
+California law (Streets and Highways Code sections 5600 et seq.) and Albany Municipal Code Chapter XIV place sidewalk repair and maintenance responsibility on the adjacent property owner.
 Compromised sidewalks can be hazardous situations that run the risk of causing injury to the sidewalk user and slip-and-fall lawsuits for property owners and the City.

 To improve the quality of sidewalks in Albany, the City has embarked on a new proactive approach to sidewalk condition in the City.
 The City developed a program with funding from Measure P1, a parcel tax passed in November 2016, to repair the most damaged sidewalks in Albany.
 Albany’s Traffic and Safety Commission prioritized locations for repair based on the Active Transportation Plan’s Priority Sidewalk Network as well as the severity of the damage.
 This prioritization provides the most benefit to the community by improving the City’s pedestrian infrastructure.
 For many years we have not had funding for citywide sidewalk repairs.
 We are excited to take care of the worst problems and make the community safer.

 In addition to the tax-funded repairs, property owners also are authorized and encouraged to perform any necessary repairs at their expense.
 If a property owner chooses to repair the sidewalk, they will be required to have a licensed contractor perform the work and be responsible for obtaining City permits and proper inspection of the repair work.